Thelonious Monk Institute of Jazz Performance at the UCLA Herb Alpert School of Music

 The Institute of Jazz Performance is a tuition-free two-year program that accepts one ensemble of musicians for each class.
 All of the students receive full scholarships, as well as stipends to cover their monthly living expenses.
 The students study both individually and as a small group, receiving personal mentoring, ensemble coaching, and lectures on the jazz tradition.
 They are also encouraged to experiment in expanding jazz in new directions through their compositions and performances.

 The Institute of Jazz Performance students and instructors present a number of major concerts and community outreach programs throughout the United States and overseas.
-International highlights include performances at the celebration commemorating the 40th anniversary of the coronation of the King of Thailand, the 1998 Summit of the Americas in Chile before 34 heads of state, the United Nations “Day of Philosophy” event in Paris sponsored by UNESCO, and the Tokyo Jazz Festival.
+International highlights include performances and teaching engagements at annual International Jazz Day programs in Saint Petersburg, Russia; Havana, Cuba and the White House; participation in the celebration commemorating the 40th anniversary of the coronation of the King of Thailand, the 1998 Summit of the Americas in Chile before 34 heads of state, the United Nations “Day of Philosophy” event in Paris sponsored by UNESCO, and the Tokyo Jazz Festival.
 The students also have participated in tours of Argentina, China, Egypt, India, Morocco, Peru, Russia and Vietnam with Institute Chairman Herbie Hancock.

 Since the program’s inception, students have studied with Kenny Barron, Jerry Bergonzi, Dee Dee Bridgewater, Ron Carter, Hal Crook, Jack DeJohnette, Nnenna Freelon, Herbie Hancock, Barry Harris, Roy Haynes, Jimmy Heath, Dave Holland, Wynton Marsalis, Dick Oatts, Danilo Pérez, Dianne Reeves, John Scofield, Wayne Shorter, Horace Silver and Clark Terry, among many others.

-In September 2016, the Institute of Jazz Performance at the UCLA Herb Alpert School of Music welcomed seven talented new students to the two-year program.
+In September 2018, the Thelonious Monk Institute of Jazz Performance at the UCLA Herb Alpert School of Music welcomed seven talented new students to the two-year program.